|I flattened the bushes and kind of broke that small tree behind me. I'd love to see how I did it on video.|

 The reasons that bought me over are:

 Long Battery LifeThe Drift HD Ghost claims to have the longest standard battery life in the market - 3 hours of recording time per battery charge as compared to GoPro of 1hr plus.
-I tried it during my previous ride to Endau Rompin, the recording time is definitely more than 2 hours.
+(3.5hours for the new Drift HD Ghost S.) I tried it during my previous ride to Endau Rompin, the recording time is definitely more than 2 hours.
 Since it utilises USB cable, I could recharge it using Powerbank.

 GoPro Hero 3 uses built-in Wi-Fi to connect with the remote which drains more battery while HD Ghost uses radio-frequency.
 That is a very good consideration to prolonging battery life when it comes to wireless connection.
-HD Ghost uses Wi-Fi for connecting to iPhone and Android.
+HD Ghost also uses Wi-Fi for connecting to iPhone and Android.
+You can control the camera using your phone and also download videos and photos to your phone via Wi-Fi.

 Video Tagging ModeGoPro has a continuous looping video recording mode.
 From what I understand on its operation, you can set the loop duration.
 For example, 5 minutes, the camera records 5 minutes of footage until the memory is full, then progressively overwrite the old footage.
 The latest snips of 5 minutes footages will saved into the memory.
 Correct me if I am wrong about the looping feature.

-HD Ghost has a similar feature.
+HD Ghost has a similar feature but it is much more awesome.
 It is called the Video Tagging Mode.
-The camera is constantly recording the video and the older footage gets overwritten.
+The camera is constantly recording and the older footage gets overwritten.
 The footage is only saved when you pressed the record button to tag.
-So, you get a short footage with that Eureka moment.
-That saves you the hassle of having to browse through hour plus of footage for that Eureka moment and editing.
-Setting for loop duration ranges from 10 seconds to 5 minutes.
+Not just that, it saves the footage before you pressed the button.
+So, you get a short footage with that Eureka moment captured.
+That saves you the hassle of having to browse through hours of footage for that Eureka moment and editing.
+Setting for tagging duration ranges from 10 seconds to 5 minutes.

 Let's say I set it to 30 seconds.
 I was riding and saw an elephant.
 Oh no, the elephant ran away before I could even touch the record button.
 No worries, I pressed the record button on my remote or the camera.
 The camera will save the footage 30 seconds before I press the button, 30 seconds after I press the button plus another 30 seconds.
-So, a 90 secs footage with the elephant in it is saved.
+So, a 90 secs continuous footage with the elephant in it is saved.
+And if the 90 secs is not enough, press record button again to extend another 30secs of footage before it stop.

 Using the Video Tagging Mode, I managed to capture footage of Elephant......
 Footprints on the road!
 Try to view it on 1080p HD.
 At the 5 secs point, I think Wei Jie was trying to tell me about the elephant footprint that is why my head turned to look at the ground.
 I pressed the record button on my remote and managed to capture a 30 secs footage with Benji riding along side the footprints.

-Unboxing the Drift HD Ghost and demostrating its feature.
+Unboxing the Drift HD Ghost and demonstrating its feature.

 After I pasted the Curved Surface Mount on top of my helmet, I realised that my camera was filming the ground a lot.
 There is no way I can adjust it unless I remove the Mount and shift it back bit.
 The Surface Mounts holds with a very strong 3M VHB tape.
 Once you stick it and let it cure for 24 hours, it is VERY VERY difficult to remove.
 I managed to remove it using WD40.
 (The mount can actually be reused, just need to get new VHB tapes for it.)